Indoqa/indoqa-quickstart/README.md

 # Indoqa Quickstart

-## Quickstart an Indoqa-Boot project
+## Create and use the Indoqa-Boot archetype
 ```bash
 ./createIndoqaBootArchetype.sh
 cd /tmp